gobuild/gobuild/README.md

 With this project help you will have a download page. ex: <http://gorelease.herokuapp.com/gorelease/gorelease>

-## Not stable
-This project is not stable for now.

 ## How to use gorelease
 It is very simple to use gorelease.
 Before doing everything, make sure this repo have integrate with <https://travis-ci.org>